EdwardALuke/test/README.md

 # test
-This is a test for learing
+This is a test for learning